mathieudelehaye/FintechModeler/README.md

 It implements the Black-Scholes model, in order to price call option derivatives, according to the underlying stock price, the strike price and the expiration date.

-The stock price variability can be fetched with a REST API implemented with Flask.
-It is assessed with data from the Yahoo Finance API.
+The backend is a REST API implemented with Flask.
+It assesses the stock price variability with data from Yahoo Finance.

+The frontend is implemented with React and TypeScript.

 This app let me predict with accuracy the option results from Saxo bank (SaxoTraderGO): https://www.home.saxo/platforms/saxotradergo